CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/qa/run_jupyter_notebook.md

 ```

-4. Create Spatial Difference Plot
+4. Create Spatial Plot of Difference at the location of the Maximum Value

     a.
-Double Click on the Spatial_Plots_of_Ave_Conc_Differences.ipynb notebook
+Double Click on the Spatial_Plots_of_Max_Conc_Differences.ipynb notebook

     b.
 In each cell you can use the 'shift return' or 'shift enter' to run each cell